rduenasf/birding/docs/birds/amepip.md

 scientific_name: "Anthus rubescens"
 order: "Passeriformes"
 family: "Motacillidae (Wagtails and Pipits)"
 description: "Anthus rubescens is a species of bird in the Motacillidae (Wagtails and Pipits) family.
 It has been observed 10 times.
+It has been photographed.
 It has been recorded."
 species_group: "Wagtails and Pipits"
 species_code: "amepip"

 sidebar_position: 19
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Passeriformes
   - Motacillidae (Wagtails and Pipits)
   - Wagtails and Pipits
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---